by Lester Balog

 awards both from governmental departments and private arts organizations.

-The Rock and Roll Hall of Fame Museum inductee 1988
+The Rock and Roll Hall of Fame inductee (1988)

-North American Folk Alliance Lifetime Achievement Award 1996
+The North American Folk Alliance Lifetime Achievement Award (1996)

-Academy of Recording Arts and Sciences, Lifetime Achievement
+National Academy of Recording Arts and Sciences, Lifetime Achievement Award (1999)